Hastycodea/100-days-of-code/README.md

 The Day39 package contains a Java application that demonstrates various functional programming concepts using streams and lambda expressions.
 The application performs several operations, including filtering strings, calculating squares of numbers, finding prime numbers, and filtering student records based on grades read from a CSV file.
 ### Day 40
 The Day40 package involves multithreading apprach in reading a list of integers and printing out the prime numbers, and it also covers reading the Instructor and Students file implementing multithreading by printing the contents one by one.
+### Day 41
+The Day41 package includes Email Validator, a Java program that allows users to input strings and checks whether the entered strings are valid email addresses.
+It utilizes regular expressions (regex) for email validation to ensure that the input follows standard email format rules.